 Established in 1970, Opera for the Young (OFTY) has evolved from its founders’ “labor of love” to its present status as a fully professional opera company.
 OFTY is an independent 501(c)3 nonprofit and is not affiliated with any other organization.

 OFTY was founded in 1970 by six musicians with a passion for opera and a vision to take professional performance into schools.
 In operatic stories, they saw the best elements of children’s literature: compelling drama, humor, and unique characters.
 In operatic music, they found a powerful tool for conveying emotion, revealing character, and underscoring dramatic shifts.
 In operatic production, they saw a rich visual language that could awaken the senses.
 Through innovation, they saw the possibility of artistic creation that could transform how young people thought about opera and the arts.
-Over these 46 seasons, the company has selected classic operas and adapted them for children.
+Over 50 seasons, the company has selected classic operas and adapted them for children.

 During the 1970s, OFTY presented operatic one acts and scenes in the school setting.